Dolores del Río: 1960–1970: Return to Hollywood, television and theatre

-Del Río and her husband founded their own production company called Producciones Visuales. and they produced numerous theater projects featuring del Río.
+Del Río and Riley founded their own production company called Producciones Visuales. and they produced numerous theater projects featuring del Río.
 Mexican writer Salvador Novo became the translator of her plays.
 Her first production in Mexico City was Oscar Wilde's Lady Windermere's Fan, which she had made as a film in Argentina a decade earlier.
 She toured Mexico in the play, an enterprise that was both financially and critically successful, and she later took it to Buenos Aires.
 In 1958, the play The Road to Rome, would mark the reunion in the theater of the film couple del Río-Pedro Armendáriz.
 But the temperamental Armendáriz left the project in rehearsals due to differences with the director.
 He was replaced by another actor, but the project did not prosper and was a failure at the box office.

 Del Río returned to Hollywood after 18 years.
 She was hired by Fox to play the role of the mother of Elvis Presley's character in the film Flaming Star (1960), directed by Don Siegel.
-She appeared in John Ford's Cheyenne Autumn released in 1964.
+Her arrival in Hollywood caused excitement and she was warmly received by fellow actors, the press and staff members, some of whom she had known since her arrival in Hollywood in 1925.
+In 1964 she appeared in John Ford's Cheyenne Autumn, playing the role of the Cheyenne mother of Sal Mineo.
+Figures like Richard Widmark, Karl Malden, James Stewart and Edward G. Robinson also appear in the film.
 In 1967, the Italian filmmaker Francesco Rosi invited her to be part of the movie More Than a Miracle (also 1967) with Sophia Loren and Omar Sharif.
 She played Sharif's character's mother.